avantrec/avantrec.github.io/sonoplus/faq.md

 ## How do I set up my SonoPlus?

-Simply connect the SonoPlus to your network using the Ethernet cable, then plug in the power supply and connect it to the USB-C power socket on the SonoPlus.
+For AirPlay, simply connect the SonoPlus to your network using the Ethernet cable, then plug in the power supply and connect it to the USB-C power socket on the SonoPlus.
 That's it.

-SonoPlus is a plug-and-play 'appliance', and no end-user configuration or management is required.
 See [Installation](installation) to learn more.

 ## How do I use SonoPlus AirPlay?